1989 Bolivian general election: Campaign

 Following a similar electoral logic, the MIR sought to broaden its base of support by establishing ties with several parties, including Carlos Serrate Reich's 9 April Revolutionary Vanguard, the Revolutionary Front of the Left, and a number of dissidents from the MNRI.
 Paz Zamora, the MIR's candidate, led in some polls, and most analysts agreed that he would pose a significant threat to the MNR and ADN.

 The left attempted a comeback following the disastrous experience of the UDP years.
 Headed by Antonio Aranibar's Free Bolivia Movement, the left grouped into a broad front labelled the United Left (IU).
 The IU brought together splinter factions of the MIR, the Socialist Party-1, and the Communist Party, and it counted on the support of organized labor, especially the COB.
 Given the historical divisions within the Bolivian left, however, the IU was not perceived to be a serious contender.
 If it could maintain unity beyond the 1989 elections, observers believed that its impact might be greater than anticipated.

 The main newcomer to national electoral politics, although no stranger to La Paz politics, was Carlos Palenque.
-Popularly known as el compadre (the comrade), Palenque was a former folksinger turned radio and television owner and talk show host.
+Popularly known as El Compadre ("the comrade"), Palenque was a former folksinger turned radio and television owner and talk show host.
 His "popular" style of broadcasting had always enjoyed widespread appeal in the working-class and marginal neighborhoods surrounding La Paz.
 For at least a decade, Palenque had been regarded as a possible candidate for mayor of La Paz; during the 1987 municipal elections, his name was under consideration by the MNR.

-Palenque's move into national politics was prompted by the closing down of his television station for airing accusations made by an infamous drug trafficker, Roberto Suárez Goméz, against the Bolivian government.
-To promote his candidacy, Palenque founded Conscience of the Fatherland (Conciencia de la Patria—Condepa), which grouped together a bizarre strain of disaffected leftists, populists, and nationalists who had defected from several other parties.
+Palenque's move into national politics was prompted by the closing down of his television station for airing accusations made by an infamous drug trafficker, Roberto Suárez Gómez, against the Bolivian government.
+To promote his candidacy, Palenque founded Conscience of the Fatherland (Conciencia de Patria—Condepa, a name taken from the Reason for Fatherland—Radepa military society that formed the 1943–1944 Bolivian government junta), which grouped together a bizarre strain of disaffected leftists, populists, and nationalists who had defected from several other parties.